pwtail/readme/README.md

 `nest_asyncio` is not required.

 Some integration with IPython will still be needed, for the case when it's just code you type in the REPL (which has to be wrapped in a greenlet).
+The case that works out of the box, that I was talking about, is debugging existing code.

 **The plans**